 Spending time with your child, or being present with them, draws you closer together.
 It understands that no matter what their behavior is that day, all children need to feel loved and accepted by their parents.

 Time-in isn’t always a pleasant experience.
-It is not all hugs and rainbow painting.

 Because you’re holding the line on a boundary, it may appear that your child is sobbing or throwing a tantrum next to you.
 It may appear that you are discussing the significance of the safety measures you have in place as well as why you had to leave the park early.

 Time-in does not imply that everyone is constantly cheerful and joyful, but it does imply that everyone feels loved, and that your child understands that you will always be there for them and can take anything they throw at you.

 Behavior charts like these and stickers are a popular tool that many parents use as an alternative to spanking or other physical forms of punishment.
 These tools can be effective in reinforcing positive behaviors and encouraging children to make better choices.